 New or Recent Diagnosis

 Start by filling out and submitting your initial information.
-After that, watch your email for an invitation to a registration workshop.
-Depending on the number of students coming forward, you may have to wait a couple of weeks for an intake appointment.
-When you meet with your SAS advisor, they will focus on helping you figure out a plan for the most pressing academic concerns.
+After that, watch your email for the next steps from our Intake Team.
+When you meet with your Student Accessibility Services advisor, they will focus on helping you figure out a plan for the most pressing academic concerns.
 Late in the semester, we have more limited options and may have to focus on interim/temporary accommodations and preparing for next semester.

-Examples of some interim accommodations that we may be able to support include:
+Examples of some interim accommodations that we may be able to support with later registrations include:

 We may also be able to help with assistive software if you have difficulty using or navigating your computer.